 White's report for the OJPDC urges caution before jumping to the conclusion that more body cameras are the sole reason:

 On Thursday, Republican senator Kelly Ayotte of New Hampshire and Democratic senator Claire McCaskill of Missouri joined with several female veterans of the armed forces to speak out against a proposal that would create a new justice system for serious military prosecutions, independent of military commanders.
-The proposal is found in an amendment championed by Democratic senator Kirsten Gillibrand of New York, but McCaskill, Ayotte, and others said the chain of command must be maintained if the stated goal of the Gillibrand amendment--to reduce sexual assaults in the military--is to be achieved.

 By now, almost everyone knows the lurid truth about the military—or they think they do.
 Last month, after a 2012 survey showed that sexual assault against servicewomen had risen dramatically in the last fewyears, the media went into overdrive.
 The Washington Post called it an “epidemic.”
 The New York Times blamed the rise on “the military’s entrenched culture of sexual violence.”

 Senator Claire McCaskill has endorsed Hillary Clinton for president in 2016 and this is all the buzz (that is the right word, isn't it?) atMorningJoeand other places where the insiders gather and do careful, elaborate dissections of the day's essential news.

 Support for Republican Todd Akin’s decision to stay in the Missouri Senate race has cratered and so has his favorability.
 Those findings come from two new polls conducted after Akin created a firestorm with his comment about “legitimate rape.”